happyharis/travel_app_challenge/README.md

 ## Submitting your solution

-Submit your solution with a screenshot to the [Design2Flutter subreddit](https://www.reddit.com/r/Design2Flutter/).
+Submit your solution with a screenshot to the [Design2Flutter subreddit](https://www.reddit.com/r/Design2Flutter/) with the solution flair.

-Tweet your work on Twitter with the tag [@Design2Flutter](https://twitter.com/Design2Flutter) and hashtage #design2flutter and include the reddit post.
+Tweet your work on Twitter with the tag [@Design2Flutter](https://twitter.com/Design2Flutter) and hashtag [#design2flutter](https://twitter.com/search?q=%23design2flutter&src=typeahead_click) and include the reddit post.

-Share on your LikedIn and tag [me](https://www.linkedin.com/in/haris-samingan-7889b9140/).
+Share on your LinkedIn and tag [me](https://www.linkedin.com/in/haris-samingan-7889b9140/).